zriyansh/signoz.io/src/pages/careers/technical-content-writer-in.md

 - Create blog articles/tutorials about different features of the product, how users can use them
 - Create video tutorials or docs on common issues faced by users
+- Create blogs & tutorials relevant to developers
 - Identify gaps in our current content and create content to address them.
-Possible content types
+Possible content types:
     - Blog posts
     - YouTube videos
     - Improving our current docs
     - Case studies
     - Tutorials
+    - Social Media Posts
 -  Distribute content in relevant forums and communities